Chelsea news: Tino Anjorin to sign new deal as Frank Lampard prepares to give him first-team chance | Goal.com

 Wednesday's Carabao Cup clash sees the Blues face League Two opposition and gives Lampard a chance to rest senior stars and give debuts to various prospects from the academy.

-Anjorin's good form at youth level is expected to be recognised after he scored five times in seven games across various youth levels this season - his style of play has seen him earn comparisons to Ruben Loftus-Cheek as a physically-imposing attacking midfielder.
+Anjorin's good form is expected to be recognised after he scored five times in seven games across various youth levels this season and his style of play has seen him earn comparisons to Ruben Loftus-Cheek as a physically-imposing attacking midfielder.

-Emerson is understood to have suffered a repeat of the muscle strain that set him back wihle on international duty with Italy.
+Emerson is understood to have suffered a repeat of the muscle strain that set him back while on international duty with Italy.

 Chelsea have already involved Guehi in a matchday squad as they cope with several injuries to central defenders.
 Maatsen, meanwhile, has been getting closer to the first team after travelling to Wolves as the Blues contended with two injuries at full-back.